Build More Powerful Campaigns with Social Science

 How do organizations facing a surge of activism after the 2016 election convert it into a long‐term base of support?

-The webinar will focus on examples from climate space, but we think the insights presented can be applied to organizing on other issues.
+The webinar focuses on examples from climate space, but we think the insights presented can be applied to organizing on other issues.

 Prior to joining the Lab team, I spent six years as an organizer on state-level climate and energy campaigns.